-In the ensuing sections, we provide the exact specification of CUBIC and discuss the safety features of CUBIC following the guidelines specified in [RFC5033].
+In the ensuing sections, we first brefly explain the design principle of CUBIC, then provide the exact specification of CUBIC, and finally discuss the safety features of CUBIC following the guidelines specified in [RFC5033].

 2. Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].